-One of the best day trips from Asheville for waterfall hikes, DuPont State Forest is a must.
+One of the best day trips from Asheville for waterfall hikes, DuPont State Forest is an unforgettable experience.

-DuPont is famous as a filming location for both The Hunger Games (Triple Falls) and The Last of the Mohicans (Bridal Veil Falls).
+DuPont is famous for filming locations for both The Hunger Games (Triple Falls) and The Last of the Mohicans (Bridal Veil Falls).

-Bridal Veil Falls tacks on another 4-miles roundtrip or you can hike Bridal Veil Falls (DuPont — there are multiple across NC) on its own.
+Bridal Veil Falls tacks on another 4 miles round trip, or hike Dupont’s Bridal Veil Falls on its own.

 4. Hendersonville, NC

-Hendersonville is another popular Asheville day trip option, perfect after hiking DuPont or even Bearwallow and Trombatore trails.
-Located 40-50 minutes from AVL, Hendersonville is full of things to do.
+Located 40 to 50 minutes from AVL, Hendersonville is full of things to do.

-If you love wine tasting, be sure to tour the Hendersonville wineries.
-Stone Ashe, Burntshirt, Sawyer Springs, St. Paul, and Point Lookout boast of beautiful vineyard views.
+If you enjoy wine tasting, be sure to tour the Hendersonville wineries.
+Stone Ashe, Sawyer Springs, St. Paul, Souther Williams, and Point Lookout showcase beautiful vineyard views.

 If you are looking for Asheville overnights, Hendersonville has cute B&Bs like the 1898 Waverly Inn.
-Check out all of the great Hendersonville’s stays here.
+Check out all of the great Hendersonville stays here.

 5. Black Mountain

 Another beautiful Blue Ridge Mountain town, Black Mountain is one of the closest and easiest day trips from Asheville.
-The best things to do in Black Mountain include walking Lake Tomahawk and grabbing a bite to eat.
-You can also hike nearby Catawba Falls.
+Asheville to Black Mountain is only about a 25-minute drive.

-Like Hendersonville, you may also consider staying in Black Mountain and day trip around Asheville from here.
+Like Hendersonville, you may also consider staying in Black Mountain and day trip near Asheville from here.